maudnals/questions/other.md

 ## How to apply styles?
 In `Person.js`:
 `import './Person.css';` // syntax is... just like a JS import.
 That's because of webpack: webpack will transform this and inject the right `style` tags in `index.html`.
+With webpack's preconfig on `create-react-app`, the build also covers autoprefixing.

+## How to scope styles?
+By default styles are not scoped.
+2 ways:
+* Apply `className="Person"` onto the wrapping div of the person component, and use this in `Person.css`.